 • Commercial and regulatory success in Fabry disease.
-For the three months ended March 31, 2022, Galafold® revenue totaled \$78.7 million, an increase of \$12.3 million compared to the same period in the prior year.
+For the six months ended June 30, 2022, Galafold® revenue totaled \$159.4 million, an increase of \$15.6 million compared to the same period in the prior year.
 We continue to see strong commercial momentum and expansion into additional geographies.
 In countries where we have been operating the longest, we see an increasing proportion of previously untreated patients come onto Galafold®.
 In the U.S., we continue to see a significant increase in patients from a growing and very wide prescriber base.
 Across all markets, we see a high rate of compliance and adherence to this oral treatment option.

 - Pompe disease clinical program milestones.
 In February 2021, we reported topline results from the Phase 3 study of AT-GAA (ATB200-03, also known as "PROPEL").
 In June 2021, the MHRA granted AT-GAA a positive scientific opinion through the Early Access to Medicines Scheme ("EAMS") which permits eligible adults living with late-onset Pompe disease ("LOPD") who have received alglucosidase alfa for at least 2 years to switch to AT-GAA prior to marketing authorization in the U.K. We completed the submission of the rolling BLA and NDA to the FDA, which was accepted for review in September 2021, and in the fourth quarter of 2021, the MAA was submitted and validated by the EMA.
 In March 2022, we announced positive long-term data from our ongoing phase 1/2 clinical study.
-Study participants treated with AT-GAA for up to 36 months demonstrated persistent and durable effects on six-minute walk test distance and measures of motor function and muscle strength, stability, or increase in forced vital capacity, and reductions in biomarkers of muscle damage and disease substrate. - Pipeline advancement and growth.
+Study participants treated with AT-GAA for up to 36 months demonstrated persistent and durable effects on six-minute walk test distance and measures of motor function and muscle strength, stability, or increase in forced vital capacity, and reductions in biomarkers of muscle damage and disease substrate.
+In June 2022, the French National Agency for the Medicines and Health Products Safety granted the first reimbursed access to AT-GAA under their compassionate access program. - Pipeline advancement and growth.
 We are leveraging our global capabilities to develop and broaden our lead franchises in Fabry and Pompe disease, with focused discovery work on next generation therapies and novel platform technologies. - Manufacturing.
 We have managed our clinical and commercial supply chains during the COVID-19 pandemic such that as of the date hereof we have not experienced supply impacts.
 We have been able to continue to meet required commercial demand for Galafold® as well as supply our ongoing Pompe disease clinical studies and access programs including EAMS without interruption.
 We have secured supply for our continued needs for the Pompe disease program through a long-term supply agreement with Wuxi Biologics.
 The agreement allows for the continuous manufacture of our biologic to support future clinical needs and our anticipated commercial requirements should we garner regulatory approvals as planned.
 We have contracts in place to supply miglustat, our small molecule component of AT-GAA, to support both clinical and future commercial requirements. - Financial strength.
-Total cash, cash equivalents, and marketable securities as of March 31, 2022 was \$411.2 million.
+Total cash, cash equivalents, and marketable securities as of June 30, 2022 was \$386.8 million.
 Based on the current operating model, we believe that the current cash position, which includes expected revenues, is sufficient to fund our operations and ongoing research programs to achieve self-sustainability.
 Potential impacts of the COVID-19 pandemic, business development collaborations, pipeline expansion, and investment in manufacturing capabilities could impact our future capital requirements.